Natural Resources

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-“A” horizon should be 2 to 6 inches thick and be light to dark brownish gray.
-Structure should typically be fine granular, at least in the upper part of the “A” horizon.
+A-horizon should be 2 to 6 inches (5.1 to 15.2 cm) thick.
+Soil colors range from brown, grayish brown, to light brownish gray (values of 5 to 6) when dry and brown, dark grayish brown, to grayish brown (values of 4 to 5) when moist.
+Structure should typically be fine granular at least in the upper A-horizon.
 Some soils have subangular blocky structure parting to weak fine granular. -

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: